 In a word, no.

-It is indeed a critical and necessary component of a security program.
-However, ‘penetrate and patch’ testing isn’t a strategy at all.
-Instead, it’s only a starting block.
+Application security testing is a critical and necessary component of every security program.
+However, “penetrate and patch” application testing alone is not a security strategy at all.
+Application security testing is a starting block, not the finish line.